 \paragraph{Case Study.} In Table~\ref{tab:method-example}, we present an example of how a multi-turn search agent solves a problem.
 The agent's actions can be categorized into \emph{search}, \emph{access}, \emph{read}, and \emph{answer}.
 In the \emph{search} action, the agent generates search keywords and gets results from a search engine.
 In the \emph{access} action, it accesses a specific website by URL.
 After each of them, the agent performs \emph{read} actions to extract and summarize useful information from the often lengthy search results or webpage content.
 Once sufficient evidence is collected, the agent executes the \emph{answer} action, terminating the pipeline with a final response.
 Intuitively, these actions play different roles and contribute differently to the outcome.

-\paragraph{Action Criticality Distribution.} To validate this intuition, we conduct an experiment to observe the distribution of action criticalities.
-We define the \emph{criticality} of an action\footnote{Throughout this paper, an action refers to a specific action taken at a specific state.}, denoted $C_{\pi_\theta}(a_t)$, as the degree to which its decision influences the final outcome.
-Formally, we quantify criticality as the standard deviation in outcome reward when stochasticity is isolated to that single action:
+\paragraph{State Criticality Distribution.} To validate this intuition, we conduct an experiment to observe the distribution of state criticalities.
+We define the \emph{criticality} of a state, denoted $C_{\pi_\theta}(s_t)$, as the degree to which the action choice taken at this state influences the final outcome.
+Formally, we quantify criticality as the standard deviation in outcome reward when stochasticity is isolated to the action sampled at that state: